amywong24/data-dashboard/README.md

 ## Notes

 This project took longer than expected.
-I'm not done with the project yet.
-I'm still working on getting the visualization to show up on the site.
+I find that getting the visualization to show up as a bar chart is the hardest challenge I have done.
+Another difficult challenge would be to make sure that the details show up for every search result.
+It's messy but I'm grateful that it showed up.

 ## License